- Are Dachshunds Expensive to Own?

 It is also a good idea to invest in pet insurance so that such unforeseen circumstances are taken care of.
-A pet insurance premium can be as low a $10 per month or may rise to $50 a month, depending on the coverage.
-Related post: Do You Need Pet Insurance For Your Dachshund?
+A pet insurance premium can be as low as $10 per month for a basic insurance plan or may rise to $50 a month, depending on the coverage.
+Related post: Best Pet Insurance For Dachshunds

 Buying a Dachshund puppy is a huge commitment.
 It is easy to feel lost and end up getting a puppy that is sick or poorly bred, leading to large costs of ownership.
 Here are a few things to keep in mind before bringing a Dachshund pup home.

 -Be prepared for a dog that looks cute but is difficult to train